amosbastian/utopian.rocks/README.md

 $ pip install -r requirements.txt
 ```

-Once you have a MongoDB instance running you can use the following script to populate the database
+Since the spreadsheet is only available for Utopian moderators I have prepared a [JSON file with contributions](https://gist.github.com/amosbastian/93a2babf4f2bde17e0767560d592246c), so that you can use that instead.
+Download it and extract it in your utopian.rocks folder.
+Once you have done this you should change the constant `CONTRIBUTING` in constants.py to `True`.
+Finally, if have a MongoDB instance running you can use the following script to populate the database.

 ```
 $ python update_database.py